SOSUS: Operational issues

 The secrecy of the system meant that it did not have the widespread fleet support of successful tactical systems despite its actual success.
-It was the primary cuing system which antisubmarine forces used to localize and potentially destroy targets for over forty years but secrecy largely kept that fact from the fleet.
+It was the primary cuing system that antisubmarine forces used to localize and potentially destroy targets for over forty years, but secrecy largely kept that fact from the fleet.
 The lack of strong fleet support was a factor when budget cuts after the Cold War fell heavily on the surveillance program.

 The system's first station came on line before there was any signature library of Soviet submarine acoustic characteristics while submerged.
 The operators had no information on which to identify a hostile submerged submarine's unique signature while snorkeling on the LOFARgram.
 The signatures available were of surfaced submarines from other sources.
 It was not until the Cuban Missile Crisis in 1962, when the quarantine reduced other shipping noises, that operators recognized unusual signatures that were confirmed to be Soviet snorkeling submarines when aircraft sighted snorkels and sonobuoys confirmed the unusual acoustics as being from that submarine.
 Even then, others had doubts until 1963–1964 Norwegian data on submarines deploying or returning collected correlated signatures.
-SOSUS then became the major collector of Soviet submarine signatures and "boot strapped" itself to becoming the primary signature library for itself and becoming the major intelligence source for all other Navy acoustic sensor systems.
+SOSUS then became the major collector of Soviet submarine signatures and "bootstrapped" itself to becoming the primary signature library for itself and becoming the major intelligence source for all other Navy acoustic sensor systems.

 Both undersea surveillance and the operation of U.S. submarines were tightly held secrets within the communities.
 That secrecy led to misunderstandings and even potential breaches of security.
 Despite periods of realization both communities fell back into assumptions as a result of secrecy.
-On the submarine force side, there was a recurrent idea that SOSUS/IUSS could not detect U.S. submarines despite early SOSUS tracking USS George Washington across the Atlantic in its early days.
-Realization SOSUS could detect U.S. nuclear submarines led to the Navy's quieting program for those submarines and the assumption returned.
+On the submarine force side, there was a recurrent idea that SOSUS/IUSS could not detect U.S. submarines, despite early SOSUS having tracked USS George Washington across the Atlantic.
+The realization that SOSUS could detect U.S. nuclear submarines led to the Navy's quieting program for those submarines and the assumption returned.

 The opposite occurred when the surveillance community did not have information on U.S. submarine operations, and assumed they held a Soviet or unknown contact.
-In 1962 and 1973, US submarines conducting covert operations off of the Soviet submarine base at Petropavlovsk were detected by NAVFAC Adak.
+In 1962 and 1973, U.S. submarines conducting covert operations off of the Soviet submarine base at Petropavlovsk were detected by NAVFAC Adak.
 In 1962, the detections were published at the secret level by Commander, Alaskan Sea Frontier, and these reports were pushed up the chain of command.
-Commander, Submarine Force, U.S. Pacific Fleet (COMSUBPAC) recognized the contacts as US submarines engaged in highly classified operations, and immediate changes were ordered for the reporting procedures.
+Commander, Submarine Force, U.S. Pacific Fleet (COMSUBPAC) recognized the contacts as U.S. submarines engaged in highly classified operations, and immediate changes were ordered for the reporting procedures.
 In 1973 such contacts were again almost published, but were stopped only when information was identified by a visiting civilian expert who recognized the acoustic signatures as that of a U.S. submarine.
-When that submarine put into Adak for a medical emergency the detection events were matched to the submarine's logs ending the disbelief the "Soviet" contact was actually a U.S. submarine.
+When that submarine put into Adak for a medical emergency the detection events were matched to the submarine's logs, ending the disbelief the "Soviet" contact was actually a U.S. submarine.